CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 ## Why "Upgrade" was not used

-The "Upgrade" option only works when Windows is already installed on the machine.
-Since this was effectively a fresh installation on a virtual disk, "Custom" was the correct choice.
+The `Upgrade` option only works when Windows is already installed on the machine.
+Since this was effectively a fresh installation on a virtual disk, `Custom` was the correct choice.

 ---